stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to view in-app guidance for valid commands
+1. User requests to view in-app guidance for valid commands.
-2. SociaLite returns an overview and quick guide of the command given as input
+2. SociaLite returns an overview and quick guide of the command given as input.

     Use case ends.